miskens/TollCalculator/README.md

-# Changing strategy to only using main for pushes
+# Changing strategy to only using main for pushes.